Security tiers

 RoleOwnsConfiguresAudited via

-How a Tier-2 secret actually flows
+How a Tier-2 secret flows end-to-end

 admin UI → POST /api/v1/admin/sealed/profiles